-Don't just opt for the hospital closest to you or the one that your friend had her surgery in.
+If you are researching private hospitals in the UK, don't just opt for the hospital closest to you or the one that your friend had her surgery in.
 What was great for her might not be right for you.
 Everyone is individual and you need to spend time researching which is the best hospital for you and your individual condition.

 Check out the Care Quality Commission's (CQC) website: -